Japanese

 (M2, The University of Tokyo)

-I am interested in exploring the biology field to answer three questions: What will happen?
+Lanxin is interested in exploring the biology field to answer three questions: What will happen?
 How will it happen?
 And how will it influence our body?
-Beyond the lab, I enjoy hiking, playing badminton, and photography.
-These activities not only provide a well-rounded balance to rigorous research but also inspire innovative approaches in my scientific endeavors.
+Beyond the lab, she enjoys hiking, playing badminton, and photography.
+These activities not only provide a well-rounded balance to rigorous research but also inspire innovative approaches in her scientific endeavors.

 Kazuto Takayasu